Subtrees

 Refs belonging to subtrees will be denoted in the Branches view by a folder-symbol.
 Local subtrees will show up in the Subtrees category.
 The root commits of a subtree will be denoted by a folder-symbol in the Log Graph.

-Basic Subtree operations
+Basic subtree operations

 To fetch new (remote) changes from the subtree repository, select the subtree remote in the Branches view and invoke Pull from the context menu.
-Alternatively, you can invoke Remote|Pull from the main menu and for Fetch From select the subtree remote there.
+Alternatively, you can invoke Remote | Pull from the main menu and for Fetch From select the subtree remote there.

-To push commits back to a subtree, select the (remote) subtree branch in the Branches view and invoke Remote|Subtree|Push.
+To push commits back to a subtree, select the (remote) subtree branch in the Branches view and invoke Remote | Subtree | Push.
 Pushing a subtree involves splitting changes back from main repository to subtree repository (more details can be found below).

-To reset your main repository to a certain subtree, first Check Out the branch which should be reset.
-Then, in the Branches view, select the subtree branch to which your main repository should be reset to and invoke Subtree|Reset from the context menu.
+To reset your main repository to a certain subtree commit or branch, first Check Out the branch which should be reset.
+Then, in the Branches view, select the subtree branch to which your main repository should be reset to and invoke Subtree | Reset from the context menu.

 Note

-If there are already existing subtrees in your main repository you will have to add corresponding remotes for these subtrees using Remote|Add.
+If there are already existing subtrees in your main repository you will have to add corresponding remotes for these subtrees using Remote | Add.

 Synchronizing changes back to the subtree repository